FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

 5. To delete a branch you have to leave the branch into another branch with `git checkout master` (or any other branch).
 Once that is done it is possible to delete the branch with `git branch -d branch-name` / to force `git branch -D branch-name`.

+***

+Assuming:
+- we are on a separate branch.
+Note: it can be checked by running git branch -l
+- we have added and committed all our changes we are now ready to merge our changes back to the main branch (which is usually master).
+It's time to:
+1) Move to branch that you want to merge your changes on.
+    E.g: git checkout master

+    after checking out on master, its always good practice to pull the latest changes from the origin with: git pull

+2) Merge the changes from the source branch (the one where we committed our changes on) with: git merge my-username/source-branch
+Save our changes to the server
+3) git push

+***
 ## Cloning

 To clone a repository from github simply use `git clone https://github.com/example_rep/example_rep.git`

 If you want to commit updates to the cloned repository owner, make shure that you have the rights to upload changes from the software owner.

+##